Don't Worry About What People Will Think

-One of the most important lessons I've learned about writing is to be true to my character’s voice and, to not worry about what 'people' may think.
+One of the most important lessons I've learned about writing is to be true to my character’s voice AND, not to worry about what 'people' will think.
 When I was writing Beauty Beneath the Banyan (BBTB) one of my biggest regrets was my inexperience lead me to compromise this principle.

 One of my male narrators was an American Raven fighter pilot stationed in Laos during the Vietnam War.
 These pilots flew clandestine missions in America’s Secret War and unlike Vietnam where the pilots had to adhere to strict ‘Rules of Engagement,’ the Ravens were the cowboys of the airways where no such rules existed.

 I had a fantastic time writing this mavericks storyline.
 He was a faded jean, untucked loosely buttoned Bermuda shirt, cowboy boots wearing kinda guy who was shall we say…was a little rough around the edges.
 In line with his personality, his language would be just as rough.
 Raven was the character who provided me with an opportunity to use all the bad words I had collected over my life time.